aweis89/ai-commit-msg.nvim/README.md

 ## Features

-- 🤖 Automatically generates commit messages using Gemini, OpenAI, or Anthropic APIs when you run `git commit -v`
+- 🤖 Automatically generates commit messages using Gemini, OpenAI, Anthropic, or GitHub Copilot APIs when you run `git commit -v`
 - 🎯 Works from terminal or within Neovim (using vim-fugitive)
 - 🤝 Non-intrusive - if you start typing, AI suggestions are added as comments instead